 - Principle: Enter the purchase price of the home.

 - Interest: Enter the current interest rate corresponding to the type of loan you're pursuing.
-Average mortgage rates* for the second quarter of 2017 are:
+Average mortgage rates* for the first quarter of 2018 are:

 - Conventional 30-Year: 4.25%